lovetoys/lovetoys/README.md

 | --- | --- | --- | --- |
 | debug | boolean | false | Makes lovetoys print warnings and notifications to stdout. |
 | globals | boolean | false | If true, lovetoys will make all its classes available via the global namespace. |

+Once you've called `initialize`, the configuration will be the same every time you `require('lovetoys.lovetoys')`.

 ## API Reference